 Pacific View claims compliance with the CFA Institute Asset Manager Code of Professional Conduct.
 This claim has not been verified by the CFA Institute.

 Additional information regarding Pacific View Asset Management, LLC and Pacific View Asset Management (UK) LLP may be found at: http://www.adviserinfo.sec.gov.

 Pacific View Asset Management (UK) LLP Pillar 3

-The Financial Conduct Authority (“FCA”) in the United Kingdom is responsible for the implementation of the 2006 Capital Requirements Directive of the European Union, which sets forth the regulatory capital framework for the financial services industry in the EU.
+The Pillar 3 disclosure of Pacific View Asset Management (UK) LLP (“Pacific View (UK)” or the “Firm”) is set out as required by the Financial Conduct Authority’s (“FCA”) “Prudential Sourcebook for Banks, Building Societies and Investment Firms” (“BIPRU”).
+The regulatory aim of the disclosure is to improve market discipline and reflect the Capital Requirements Directive of the European Union, which sets forth the regulatory capital framework for the financial services industry in the EU.
 The framework consists of three pillars:

 - Pillar 2 sets out the supervisory risk review process to be used to determine whether additional capital should be maintained against any other risks not covered under Pillar 1; and